-Family of Collision Repair Shop Owners Allegedly Scammed Insurers Out of $560,000
+Owners of Seven California Collision Repair Shops Allegedly Scammed Insurers Out of $560,000

 California authorities are attempting to break up a “family-run organized crime ring” involving the owners of seven body shops that allegedly bilked insurance companies out of more than $500,000.